 - Zbyněk Zdráhal

 - Importance and utilisation of proteomics - role of proteomics in basic research, application of proteomics (disease diagnostics, pathogene identification)

 - Teaching methods

-- The lecture is based on ppt presentations and their explication.
-Presentations themselves will be available as study materials (black-and-white printable pdf with high resolution and restricted access rights).
-It is recommended to attend the lecture, because of the explication, which significantly extends the presentation and because there are no available textbooks in Czech language covering certain parts of the subject.
-Students will test their acquired knowledge by means of "in-rough" tests, which will have similar form and content as the final examination test, they will be corrected to give the feed-back, but not graded.
+- the lecture is based on ppt presentations and their explication. presentations themselves will be available as study material. it is recommended to attend the lecture, because of the explication, which significantly extends the presentations, and because of the limited availability of textbooks in english covering certain parts of the subject.

 - Assessment methods

-- written & oral examination; single-choice test consists of sixty questions with five choices per question. to pass the test, it is necessary to answer correctly at least 60 % of the questions; test covers complete content of the course. the examination will be finished by oral examination.
+- the basic written examination takes 90 minutes and consists of a single-choice test with sixty questions, five choices per question. to pass the test, it is necessary to answer correctly at least 60 % of the questions; the test covers the complete content of the course. the examination will conclude with an oral examination.

 - Language of instruction

 - Further comments (probably available only in Czech)